rdestefa/modern_web_app/README.md

 To ensure that the Angular Material items work as intended, be sure that the following line of code is included in the `index.html` file located in the `src` folder:

  - `<script type="text/javascript" src="https://ajax.googleapis.com/ajax/libs/angular_material/1.1.23/angular-material.min.js"></script>`

+---

+## Running The App

+To run the app, simply navigate to the folder containing the files, then run `gulp` to build and start the app.
+After that, navigate to the port specified by `gulp`.